WilliwadelmaWisky/blog/journal/dev.md

 ![Rust](https://img.shields.io/badge/Rust-323330?style=for-the-badge&logo=rust&logoColor=E95420)

 <p align="justify">
   My first taste of web-based desktop application frameworks was electron.
-A working application was quite simple to get up and running with electron+javascript.
-However, in electron, wokring with for example a file system felt a little too complicated to my taste.
-I decided to search a different option.
+A working application was quite simple to get up and running with electron + javascript.
+However, in electron, working with a file system, for example, felt a little too complicated to my taste.
+I decided to search a different and simpler option.
 </p>

 <p align="justify">
-  I came across Tauri.
-However the problem with tauri was that I needed to learn rust.
-So I decided I would do just that and began learning rust.
+  An option I came across was a framework called Tauri.
+However the problem with tauri was that I needed to learn Rust.
+I had a little look on the internet what is this so called Rust language.
+I found out that it is very fastly evolving language and loved by many.
+I thought I will probably have to learn it someday anyway so I decided I might as well do it now and began learning rust.
 Rust was a very different experience from C# or javascript, and I little too complicated and messy to get something actually done.
-I decided to move away from web-based frameworks to java.
+I decided to move away from web-based frameworks.
 </p>

 ## Going back to C#